ZdravkoKirilov/booksbrowser/README.md

 TO DO
 ------
-Mocha + Chai + React-with-addons testing
+Mocha + Chai + React-with-addons testing // well above 4 hours